celer-network/sgn-networks/docs/delegator.md

 ## Delegate stake

-Delegation needs one Ethereum mainchain transaction, assuming enough enough ERC20 allowance has been approved to the DPoS contract.
+Delegation needs one Ethereum mainchain transaction, assuming enough ERC20 allowance has been approved to the DPoS contract.

 1. Approve CELR to the DPoS contract through the **`Approve CELR`** button at the lower-left corner.
 The value should be no less than the total amount you plan to delegate to the validators.
 The ERC20 allowance is updated at the upper-left corner.